I dream of a society where people stop chasing money.

 What is the right thing?

 Become a better person each day.
 Do the things that give us purpose and meaning.
-Save people.
+Help people.
 Empathize.
 And help make the world a better place for everyone.

 Life is not about earning a lot of money.